huntingcarlisle/simple_demo_project_one/README.md

 ## Markdown Tips
 For a cheatsheet of formatting techniques for the README.md file—such as including images, links, headers, lists, and codeblocks—see [Adam P's Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+## Other examples:
+Check out the `unit_00_resources` folder in the curriculum repo for real-world student projects.